mlflow/mlflow/docs/source/quickstart.rst

 .. image:: _static/images/quickstart-ui-screenshot.png
     :width: 800px
     :align: center
+..
+    TODO: Add a screenshot of the UI

 You are in the **Default** experiment, which now contains the tracking data for your run.
+An experiment is a collection of related runs.
 You can view the parameters, metrics, and artifacts of your run by clicking on the run name.

+For more details on the tracking UI, see :ref:`quickstart_drilldown_tracking_ui`.

-How do I share my MLFlow runs and experiments?
+How do I share my MLflow runs and experiments?
 ----------------------------------------------

+..
+    TODO: So this needs to change to be `set_tracking_uri`

-By default, MLFlow stores tracking data and artifacts in a ``./mlruns`` subdirectory of where you ran the code.
+By default, MLflow stores tracking data and artifacts in a ``./mlruns`` subdirectory of where you ran the code.
 You can change this behavior by setting the ``MLFLOW_TRACKING_URI`` environment variable to a different location.
 For instance, you can set it to a shared filesystem, a SQLAlchemy-compatible database, a tracking server, or a Databricks workspace.

+..
+    TODO: Explain what a tracking server is

 You can run a tracking server on a network-accessible server by running: